Little Social Media

 Visually Attractive – Photography displayed

 As a photographer, it is very important to have a newsletter capable of showing my photography.
-With Constant Contact, this is accomplished by using a small thumbnail in the newsletter linked directly to the larger image on my web site.

 Every newsletter includes my most recent photography, art fair favorites, or images of a specific theme (ex. abstracts).
 By clicking through to the image one wishes to see larger, the visually attractive newsletter becomes interactive.